YosysHQ-Docs/AppNote-400/docs/source/index.rst

 	[options]
 	size 10

-This is the number of mutations that ``mcy`` will generate.
+This is the number of mutations that MCY will generate.
 To begin with, this very low is chosen number during setup of the project so that the test runs are quick.
 Once everything is running correctly, we will increase the size of the mutation set.

 Mutable netlist generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Yosys introduces mutations in a (coarse-grain) synthesized netlist.
 In a first step, we need to tell Yosys how to build this netlist.

-In the ``[script]`` section, fill in the steps to read your design in Yosys:
+In the ``[script]`` section, fill in the steps to read your design into Yosys:

 .. code-block:: text

 	[script]
-	read_verilog bitcnt.v
+	read -sv bitcnt.v
 	prep -top bitcnt

 This should be a series of ``read`` commands, one per file.
 If your design is large, include only the subset of files necessary to build the module that should be mutated.
 When all sources are read in, the line ``prep -top bitcnt`` runs coarse grain synthesis on the module to be mutated designated by ``-top``.